pjotrp/bioruby-table/README.md

 [![Build Status](https://secure.travis-ci.org/pjotrp/bioruby-table.png)](http://travis-ci.org/pjotrp/bioruby-table)

-Tables of data are often used in bioinformatics.
-This biogem contains support for reading tables and manipulation of rows and columns, both using a command line interface and Ruby library.
+Tables of data are often used in bioinformatics, especially in conjunction with Excel spreadsheets and DB queries.
+This biogem contains support for reading tables and manipulation of rows and columns, both using a command line interface and through a Ruby library.
+If you don't like R dataframes, maybe you like this.
+Also bio-table fits in a pipe-line setup.

 In time bio-table should be lazy, be good for big data, and support a functional style of programming.
 You don't need to know Ruby to use the command line interface (CLI).

 Note: this software is under active development!